jhhtaylor/CramJamTheRevival/documentation/adr/8_prevent_mongo_injection.md

 ## Context

 Mongo injection is a method by which unwanted queries are created by users entering query information into text boxes and query strings.
+Object keys starting with a `$` or containing a `.` are reserved for use by MongoDB as operators.
+Without this sanitization, malicious users could send an object containing a `$` operator, or including a `.`, which could change the context of a database operation.
+Most notorious is the `$where` operator, which can execute arbitrary JavaScript on the database.

+The best way to prevent this is to sanitize the received data, and remove any offending keys, or replace the characters with a 'safe' one.

 ## Decision